caroljpak/lessons-learned-3/Remuneration and hiring options.md

 - Hiring is much more efficient
 - Multiple skills are accessible
-- Likely to have a higher level of continuity
+- Likely to have a higher level of continuity than individual contractors
 - They are able to manage load across various projects
 - Low commitment up front